-Many special events are planned for the children throughout the school year, including special visitors.
+Many special events are planned for the children throughout the school year.
 Parties are organized to celebrate occasions such as Halloween, December Holidays, Valentine's Day and Mother's Day during regular school hours.
 These parties are for the school children only.